How to Share Excel Workbook with Multiple Users Like a Pro?

 • Within Share option, you will see the user’s name who is currently editing your file.

-• Colored cell indicates how many users are currently active in your Excel workbook.
-Tap to the color to see who is editing that cell.
+• The colored cell indicates how many users are currently active in your Excel workbook.
+Tap on the color to see who is editing that cell.

 Allow Specific Users To Edit Ranges In A Protected Spreadsheet

-Excel gives you the option to assign user-level privileges on a different section of a password-protected worksheet.
+Excel gives you the option to assign user-level privileges to a different section of a password-protected worksheet.

 You can assign any specific user for editing a particular range while the Excel spreadsheet is password protected.